GitzJoey/DCSLab/README.md

 This project is inspired by the desire to create an up to date web app boilerplate and keep evolving.

+A web application focusing on the usage of the most popular framework, handpicked with consideration.
+To meet the everyday programming/coding obstacle and giving the best solution that we can find.
+Sometimes google/stackoverflow searching is enough to satisfied our curiosity but complex issue such as inter-related components, multi vendors applications problems, hardware software compatibility, bad/slow performances of projects, is something that you can only face it if you do a real projects.

+Interested? let discuss it together [here](https://github.com/GitzJoey/DCSLab/discussions)

 ## Features
 * Role Based System
 * Internal Messaging System